Musician Guide¶

 For most users, Save As is the safest choice because it keeps the original file unchanged.

-Then import the adjusted file into the Helix and listen through the setlist.
+Then import the adjusted file into the same processor family and listen through the setlist.

 Warning: A measurement file is not the final live file.
 Import the adjusted file for playing.